dmjohnspor/HW10_Team_Generator_CLI/README.md

 ## Tests

-This app was made using these technologies:
+This app was made using the following technologies:
 - <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a>
 - <a href="https://nodejs.org/en/" target="_blank">Node.js</a>
 > npm packages: